peterjnz/icscybertn/SummitInfo.md

 -	The venue is limited to ~15 exhibitors – first-come, first-served
 -	Exhibitors will not receive a list of NZ ICS/OT Cyber Summit attendees
 -	No free passes will be issued.
 All exhibitors must hold an attendee pass
--	Attendee passes are a very reasonable NZD 195 inc. fees ex. gst
+-	Attendee passes are a very reasonable NZD tbc inc. fees ex. gst
 -	All trestle tables and booths come with power.
 The venue has password-protected Wi-Fi

 All booths are standard dimensions from TLL (events provider).
 After registering a booth, you can contact Michael at TLL directly via www.tll.events, +64 6 758 2875, or  michael@tll.events (for example for addditional furniture and/or additional technical requirements)